Stratio/rocket-examples/README.md

     result.size shouldBe 2
   }
 ```
-## Generating your custom JAR and uploading it
+## Generating your JAR and uploading it
+Once your code is done and tested you can go ahead and generate your custom JAR by using `mvn clean package`.
+A JAR will be generated and located in the target folder of our project.
+You can later upload this JAR using the Sparta UI

 ## Deployment
 Add additional notes about how to deploy this on a live system